CHOOSE 180 sees all young people as possibilities.

 CHOOSE 180 began in 2011 as a community-centered effort in partnership with the King County Prosecuting Attorney’s Office to impact racial disproportionality, keep youth out of the juvenile criminal legal system, and break the school-to-prison pipeline.
 Recognizing that the criminal legal system was not the most effective tool in addressing complex social issues, then King County Prosecuting Attorney Dan Satterberg reached out to community leader Doug Wheeler Jr. to partner in creating an alternative to traditional prosecution.

 Doug Wheeler Jr. convened a group of community leaders to create a program called the 180 Program, which later turned into CHOOSE 180 in 2017.
 Sean Goode led the organization until 2023, followed Nneka Payne as Chief Executive Officer.
-CHOOSE 180 has expanded to offer nine programs to support young people, dismantle oppressive systems, and provide access to resources and opportunities.
+CHOOSE 180 has expanded to offer eight programs to support young people, dismantle oppressive systems, and provide access to resources and opportunities.

 To see where we’re heading next, check out our Five-Year Strategic Plan.